MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-business-continuity-disaster-recovery.md

 - restore minimal functionality to VMs and applications
 - restore data required by applications.

 In business terms, RTO represents the amount of time that business processes are out of service.
-For mission-critical workloads, this variable should be relatively low, allowing business processes to resume quickly.
-For lower-priority workloads, a standard level of RTO might not have a noticeable impact on company performance.
+For [mission-critical workloads](/azure/well-architected/mission-critical/), this metric should be relatively low, allowing business processes to resume quickly.
+For lower-priority workloads, a higher RTO might not have a noticeable impact on company performance.

 ### Recovery point objectives (RPO)